digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 #.
 Check that json api is running:

-    in terminal use curl to get openapi documentation
+    In terminal use curl to get openapi documentation

 .. code-block:: shell